Comparing pruning methods for optimal partitioning

 data=sim_data)+

-facet_grid(simulation ~ N_data, labeller=label_both, scales="free_x", space="free")+
+facet_grid(Simulation ~ N_data, labeller=label_both, scales="free_x", space="free")+

 scale_x_continuous(